 Each item in your portal includes an item page with a variety of information, actions, options, and settings organized by tab: Overview, Data, Visualization, and Settings.
-The tabs you see, as well as the options and information available on the tabs, depend on the item type, your privileges, and whether you are the item owner or administrator.
+The available tabs, as well as the options and information they contain, depend on the item type, your privileges, and whether you are the item owner or administrator.

 To access an item page, click Details under an item's thumbnail or, from the gallery, hover over the thumbnail and click Details.
 If you own the item, you can access the item page through the My Content tab of the content page.